 While raisins aren’t the best snack for your bearded dragon to chomp down on, there are a few health benefits to giving them a raisin every now and then.

-Raisins are chock full of great dietary fiber.
+Raisins contain a good amount of dietary fiber.
 If your bearded dragon is having bowel complications or another digestive issue, the fiber contained in a raisin can help get them back on track to being regular.

 Just be sure to only give them one or two—not an entire meal’s worth.